Working Papers:

 7. Uncovering Financial Constraints

 with Matt Linn.
-Accepted, Journal of Financial and Quantitative Analysis.
+Forthcoming, Journal of Financial and Quantitative Analysis.

 with Matt Linn.
-Accepted, Journal of Financial and Quantitative Analysis.
+Forthcoming, Journal of Financial and Quantitative Analysis.

 Internet Appendix